Subbuteo Tribute Page.

 on my Rest of World appendix page.

 Summer 2012: The Holdson catalogue is now illustrated - see Catalogues - Japan & NZ

-February 2015:- To my surprise, a specially printed Spanish set circa 1965 has appeared in collecting circles.
+February 2015:- To my surprise, specially printed Spanish sets from circa 1965 have appeared in collecting circles.
 This is a very early date for such a set, with the German and Dutch versions on this page being based on the later 1970s editions.
 However, as Peter Adolph had a factory in Barcelona, I suppose it made sense to sell copies to the fanatical football fans of that city, and beyond..... (these sets do state that they are made in Barcelona).

-Thanks to Franco Esposito for the picture.
-Check out www.thesubbuteomuseum.com for more details.
+Thanks to Franco Esposito for the original pictures.
+Check out

 Spanish Editions - 1982 onwards.